PyWiFeS/pipeline/README.md

   - Copy all necessary files into `pipeline`
   - Make it more simple and robust.
 - What happens if there are 2 or more stars in the slit?
+- Diagnostics: It does happen that imagetype is wrong.
+E.g. Arcs are sometimes not arcs and then image reduction keeps crashing.
+Make a script to make a simple convert of all fits files in the folder into jpgs sorted into different folders based on their type.
+This would allow a quick look to check if all images are what they say they are.